keycloak/keycloak-containers/server/README.md

 To boot in standalone mode

     docker run jboss/keycloak

+## Expose on localhost

+To be able to open Keycloak on localhost map port 8080 locally

+   docker run -p 8080:8080 jboss/keycloak

 ## Creating admin account

 By default there is no admin user created so you won't be able to login to the admin console.
 To create an admin account you need to use environment variables to pass in an initial username and password.
 This is done by running:

     docker run -e KEYCLOAK_USER=<USERNAME> -e KEYCLOAK_PASSWORD=<PASSWORD> jboss/keycloak